Evan Shute

 Evan Vere Shute (October 21, 1905 – 1978) F.R.C.S.C. was a Canadian obstetrician, poet and writer best known for advocating vitamin E therapy to treat cardiovascular disease and many other diseases.
 His studies were not controlled and his results were not confirmed by other medical researchers.

 Biography

-Shute was born in Bruce County and was raised on a farm near Lion's Head with his younger brothers Wilfred and Wallace.
+Shute was born in Bruce County and was raised on a farm near Lion's Head with his younger brothers Wilfrid and Wallace.
 His parents were Richard James Shute and Elizabeth Jane Treadgold.
 Shute and his brothers became medical doctors.
-Evan and Wilfred graduated from the University of Toronto.
+Evan and Wilfrid graduated from the University of Toronto.
 He obtained his B.A. in 1924 and M.B. in 1927.
 He married Marian Roberta, they had five children.
 He was Research Assistant of Obstetrics and Gynaecology at University of Western Ontario (1933–1939).
 Shute served as president for the Canadian Society for Study of Fertility and was an associate member of the Royal Society of Medicine.

 Shute authored children's stories, poetry and verse under the pen name Vere Jameson.